VLOS: Visual Line of Sight

 Drone pilots cannot rely on binoculars or FPV cameras to maintain Visual Line of Sight (VLOS).
 These tools are not approved for primary visual contact with the aircraft.

-Using binoculars to maintain visual contact with the drone does not meet FAA Visual Line of Sight (VLOS) requirements.
-Under Part 107, the pilot must be able to see the aircraft with unaided vision, except for corrective lenses like glasses or contacts.
-Binoculars are not allowed because they can distort depth perception and create a false sense of distance, making it harder to accurately judge the drone’s position, movement, and surrounding airspace.
+Binoculars are not allowed for maintaining VLOS because they can distort depth perception and create a false sense of distance, making it harder to accurately judge the drone’s position, movement, and surrounding airspace.

 In the Field Example: Temporary VLOS Loss During a Fire Scene